teixeiracl/siot/README.md

 Run SIoT:
 ---------
 -Build the client and daemon bc files.

 -Copy the file "Run" to the folder where those bc files are or put it in the PATH.

--The "Run" file can be used in two ways:
-	1)./Run
-	-The user needs to specify the client and daemon names (without the .bc extension) -The functions with send/recv/read/write on the name will saved in a two .txt files.
-	-All the functions and global variables from Deamon will receive a "ttt" tag on the beginning of their names.
-	-Client and daemon will be linked into one bc file.
-	-The user will be asked if he wants to analyse this link file.
-	-To do so, the user needs to analyse the printed functions to specify those used to communicate between client and daemon.

-	2)./Run datafile
-	-The user needs to make a text file containing, in each line and separeted by comma, the client, daemon, send function and receive function names
+-The user needs to make a text file containing, in each line and separeted by comma, the client, daemon, send function and receive function names.

-		-> See an example in examples/basic/teste.txt
+-> See an example in examples/basic/teste.txt.

 Extras
 -------
 LLVM 3.3 Ubuntu Install Script
-#!/bin/bash

 echo "install compile dependeces on ubuntu" sudo apt-get build-dep llvm-3.3-dev